softwareconstruction240/softwareconstruction/chess/3-web-api/getting-started.md

 ## Dependencies

 There is a lot of 3rd party code that you can download and include as a dependency for your project.
 We have already included packages that run your JUnit tests and process JSON  as part of the starter project you created in the initial phase.
-We now what to install another third party package to  help us create an HTTP server.
+We now need to install another third party package to  help us create an HTTP server.

 We are going to use a cloud based package repository called Maven as the source for our new dependency.
 You install a dependency with IntelliJ by opening the project settings and going to the `libraries` tab.
 Press the `+` button to add a dependency from Maven, and then supply the name of the library you want to add.
 You then specify which module will use the dependency.